 Texting allows kids to stay in touch without feeling that their parents are intruding too much into their lives, says Arlene Moscovitch, who wrote a paper on electronic media for The Vanier Institute of the Family, in Ottawa.
 "It meets that balance between the kids' right to privacy and the parents' wish for connection," adds Moscovitch, who is also a consultant and media educator.

 A number of studies have flagged coffee as combatting or delaying the development of Parkinson's disease in men.
-"It's pretty well established that it's the caffeine," says Dr. A. Jon Stoessl, professor of neurology and director of the Pacific Parkinson's Research Centre at the University of British Columbia.
+"It's pretty well established that it's the caffeine," says Dr. A. Jon Stoessl, Professor & Head, Neurology, Department of Medicine Co-Director, Djavad Mowafaghian Centre for Brain Health.
 Although doctors don't prescribe coffee to Parkinson's patients, Stoessl believes caffeine may be helpful to those whose blood pressure drops substantially because of their illness, and sometimes advises these people to drink a caffeinated beverage with their meals.

 Other studies have suggested that caffeine can help prevent gallstones; may reduce the risk of Alzheimer's disease (by 31 percent, according to one study); and can enhance athletic performance.